farahshih/Grocery-Retail-Data-Analysis/Func_AggSales.md

 #### 14. Compute the average weeks since last promotion
-Note: Assuming that all stores were running promotion during the week before the fisrt week.
+Note: Assuming that all stores were running promotion during the week before the first week.
 **- Parameter :**
 ``data``: a full data frame of weekly sales data, upc information, and other new variables
 ``agg``:a data frame that ranks each product's poplarity by its sales percentage
-``i``: a scalar that indicates which top-i sku the user wants to look at
+``i``: a scalar that indicates the i-th product that the user wants to look at
-``tempdata``: all weekly sales data of the top-i product
+``tempdata``: all weekly sales data of the i-th popular product
 **- Return :**
-all weekly sales data of the top-i product, with new variables added: ``last_prom``
+all weekly sales data of the i-th popular product, with a new variable added: ``last_prom``

 ```r